 Best Camera for Blogging

 I have a confession to make.
 Up until now, all the pictures on this blog have been taken with an iPhone camera.
 I have been dying to buy a DSLR for years now but it’s just not in the budget.
-I did just buy a used Canon EOS-M for blogging and this post will explain why.
+I did buy a used Canon EOS-M recently and this post will explain why I think it’s the best camera for blogging.

 When I was a cutting edge garden blogger (around 2005) I had a Sony Mavica with those Mini-CDs for storage.
 This was way before SD cards and I think it was only about 3 mega pixels.
 But it had a Carl Zeiss lens and it kicked ass for the early 2000s.
 Eventually it stopped working and other cameras caught up and surpassed the quality so I’ve been using an iPhone for blogging for the past few years.
 There’s this saying that the best camera is the one that you have on you.
 And what I have had on me for the past few years is an iPhone.